 Automating monthly member payments through is one of the easiest and best ways to prevent late payments.
 Auto-payments ensure consistent and predictable payments to you.
 Members will also appreciate that auto-payments are faster and more convenient for them.
 Members on auto-payment won’t have to keep track of their payment due date.
 This gives them one less task to handle each month.

 If you’re using Member Manager software by Member Solutions, you can choose to have the software automatically process scheduled payments daily.
 To turn this feature on or off easily, go to Setup > Settings > Club Settings, then check or uncheck “Auto-process Scheduled Payments”.

 3. Send the Automated Invoice Email one week prior to payment due date

-4. Establish a clear collections process from the get-go
+4. Establish a clear collections process from the get-go about late member payments

 All studios need to have a clear collections process to ensure the financial health of their business.
 Make sure your member agreements include clear terms about the member’s responsibility to pay.
 It’s a good practice to review the payment amounts, due dates, and the membership duration with the member and have them sign off on the information, so that clear expectations are set.